teaching-sessions/full-stack-developer-80-20/source/full-stack-developer-journey.md

 ## Cloud Technologies

 - Best way to learn how the cloud works is to just start creating/configuring services.
+- Services are supposed to be disposable.
+Deleting and restarting is encouraged.
 - Take a basic app and learn how to automate everything.

 - CI/CD fundamentals :blue_heart: (GitHub Actions/Azure DevOps)